Books about Mental Illness

 For Everyone else:

-J'ai mal et pourtant ça ne se voit pas - Lucile de Pesloüan (so far in french only)
+J'ai mal et pourtant ça ne se voit pas - Lucile de Pesloüan (Fr only)

 Reasons to Stay Alive - Matt Haig